inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 2. If you've customized the vocabulary for your instance, you will need to merge changes from the [source files in invenio-rdm-records](https://github.com/inveniosoftware/invenio-rdm-records/tree/master/invenio_rdm_records/fixtures/data/vocabularies) into the custom vocabulary file in your instance according to what you and/or your stakeholders think makes sense in your context.
 If you have not customized the vocabulary, you are probably fine with adopting the changes, but you can always double-check what those are and decide if you adopt them.

 3. If you've decided to adopt the changes (and have merged the changes per step 2.), run the vocabulary update command: `invenio rdm-records add-to-fixture <vocabulary fixture>`.
-For example: `invenio rdm-records add-to-fixture datetypes`/
+For example: `invenio rdm-records add-to-fixture datetypes`.

 If you plan on adopting all those, you can run all the `add-to-fixture` commands: